 Areas of counselling I deal with

-The fee for an initial consultation is £30 for a 30 minute session.
-Thereafter counselling sessions last 50 minutes and the fee is £45.00 during the day and £50 for an evening session (from 5pm onwards).
+The fee for an initial consultation is £35.00.
+Thereafter, counselling sessions last 50 minutes and the fee per session is £70.00 for an individual and £100.00 for a couple (70 minutes session).
 I have some concessions available to counselling students or those receiving income support.